loosewheel/lwcomponents/readme.txt

 Also acts as a digilines conductor.
 If the hopper mod is loaded, will take items from the top and sides, and release them from the bottom.

+Dispensers support mobs mod if loaded.
+Will spawn the entity from an 'egg' if possible, or the 'egg' is dispensed.
+If a chicken egg is dispensed a 10% chance a chicken is dispensed instead.

 UI

 Channel - digilines channel of dispenser.